 CACF was founded December 2015.

-Veterans are seeking out cutting-edge treatment alternatives to either augment their traditional medical treatment or when they find no symptom improvement from traditional treatments.
-CACF wants to help bridge the gap by providing grants that will help offset costs and help veterans gain access to these cutting-edge treatments that may provide symptom relief and help to restore quality of life.
+Veterans are seeking out these cutting-edge treatment alternatives to either augment their traditional medical treatment or when they find no symptom improvement from traditional treatments.
+CACF wants to help offset costs and help veterans gain access to emerging therapies that are providing symptom improvement and helping to restore quality of life.

 Former Sales Representative for Eli Lilly and Wells Fargo.

 "I want to help those who have served and their family find healing emotionally and physically and enjoy life".